 - ✔ Easy integration – PayPal works with the major e-commerce platforms and devices

-- ✔ Reduced admin – You can send e-invoices
+- ✔ Reduced admin – You can run personalised reports and even send e-invoices

-- ❌ High fees – The charges are not competitive for smaller sales volumes
+- ❌ Fees on a sliding scale – PayPal's charges are not competitive for smaller earners (it's 2.75% for monthly sales under £1,500)

 The PayPal card machine decoded

-The PayPal card machine lets you take payments in pounds sterling from wherever you are, and the app can help take care of some of the admin, including: invoicing, reporting, and inventory management.
+The PayPal card machine lets you take payments in pound sterling from wherever you are, and the app can help take care of some of the admin, including: invoicing, reporting, and inventory management.

 Of course, many start-ups use the PayPal Here mobile card reader to take debit or credit card payments face-to-face, but it’s also handy for requesting money from customers, sending funds abroad, and setting up recurring payments.